How to Write for a Living

-...as someone working on making a living as a writer.
+...as someone working on making a living from his words.

 I’ve made a lot of mistakes as a writer.